-The Cayman Islands are a United Kingdom Overseas Territory.
+The Cayman Islands, a United Kingdom Overseas Territory with a population of approximately 54,000, are comprised of three islands: Grand Cayman, Cayman Brac and Little Cayman.
+Located approximately 150 miles south of Cuba, 460 miles south of Miami and 167 miles northwest of Jamaica, the largest island is Grand Cayman with an area of 76 square miles.
 Great Britain retains authority for the Cayman Islands' defense, external affairs and internal security.
 The Cayman Islands is a parliamentary democracy with judicial, executive and legislative branches.
 The Cayman Islands legislature consists of a speaker of the house, 18 elected members and the Deputy Governor and the Attorney General (who are ex officio members).
 The Cabinet consists of seven Ministers (including the Premier) appointed by the Governor from among the elected members of the Legislative Assembly and the Deputy Governor and the Attorney General (who are ex officio members).
 The Governor is required to appoint as Premier the leader of the political party that has a majority of the seats of elected members of the legislature.
-Stable government has prevailed in the Cayman Islands since its decision to remain a direct British dependency following Jamaica's move to independence in 1962.

 Grand Cayman enjoys one of the highest standards of living in the Caribbean.
-Per capita income in 2013, the most recent year for which this information is available, was estimated at \$56,446.43.
+Per capita income in 2014, the most recent year for which this information is available, was estimated at \$53,154.